-On a visit to Fremantle, we decided to go on the hunt for some pirate Treasure at the WA Shipwrecks Museum which is located within an easy walking distance of Fremantle Harbour.
-The museum is free to enter although a gold coin donation is appreciated.
+During our visit to Fremantle, we embarked on a quest to find pirate treasure at the WA Shipwrecks Museum, conveniently located within walking distance of Fremantle Harbour.
+While admission to the museum is free, a donation of a gold coin is appreciated.

-We searched out pirate treasure – the Dutch Wrecks Gallery was a great area for all things treasure related as there is a huge display of coins, lace, pottery and maps recovered from the Dutch shipwrecks.
+We searched out pirate treasure โ the Dutch Wrecks Gallery was an excellent area for all things treasure related as there is a huge display of coins, lace, pottery and maps recovered from the Dutch shipwrecks.

 We got up close and personal with lots of cannons.

-And the girls were very interested in the skeleton on display in the Batavia Gallery which once belonged to one of the people who was murdered on the Abrolhos Islands.
+And the girls were very interested in the skeleton on display in the Batavia Gallery, which once belonged to one of the people murdered on the Abrolhos Islands.

 We spent around an hour at the WA Shipwrecks Museum and really enjoyed our visit.
 During the school holidays, the Museum puts on special low-cost activities which are great fun and worth going along to.